manasir66/complexNum/README.md

-# complexNum
+# Complex Numbers
-Basic Program to do operations for complex Numbers
+This is a basic program that allows users to perform mathematical operations of complex numbers.

+ex:
+  Addition
+  Subtraction
+  Multiplcation
+  Display Eular and Polar form